 As our workforce continues to evolve, it has become almost mandatory for Americans to have a bachelor’s degree just to get a good job and live comfortable lives.
 However, even with these higher minimum requirements, some savvy students have figured out how to get paid to go to school.

-Even with increasing student loan debt and the rising tuition cost, people continue to pursue higher education, with many students now choosing to enroll in master-level programs.
+Even with increasing student loan debt and rising tuition cost, people continue to pursue higher education, with many students now choosing to enroll in master-level programs.
 This article will show you the various ways to study, evade loans, and even get paid to go to school.

 Student Loan Debt